-Keeping reading to understand more about why …
+Keeping reading to understand more …

 It’s not pointlike, as stars are, and yet – by definition – most almanacs regard sunrise as when the leading edge of the sun first touches the eastern horizon.
 They define sunset as when the sun’s trailing edge finally touches the western horizon.